Updated June 2021

 If so, results are dependent on when they submit this information.
 Once submitted, it should take about a day to see results, depending on what company you are using.

-Of course, getting results back from a more straightforward score model credit check is usually much more rapid because you do not need the tenant to be involved in the process if you are not getting their exact credit score from the provider.
+Of course, getting results back from a more straightforward score model credit check is usually much more rapid because you do not need the tenant to be involved in the process if you are not getting their exact credit score from the provider or from credit bureaus.
 This means you can make quicker decisions, but the information will not be as thorough.

 At RentPrep, the most common turnaround time for a tenant screening report is an hour or less for our RentPrep Background & Credit Check.
 This allows an FCRA Certified Screener to review the information and make sure that everything on the report is reportable according to the FCRA.